Brady leads Patriots past Chiefs in overtime AFC Championship classic

 Tom Brady added another chapter to his Hall of Fame legacy Sunday night, leading the New England Patriots to a dramatic 37-31 overtime victory over the Kansas City Chiefs in the AFC Championship game.

 Rex Burkhead's two-yard touchdown run on the first possession of the extra period set up a matchup between the Patriots and the Los Angeles Rams in Super Bowl 53 in Atlanta Feb.
-3. The Patriots advanced to their ninth Super Bowl with Brady at quarterback and Belichick as the coach and their 11th in franchise history, extending their NFL-record mark.
+3. The Patriots advanced to their ninth Super Bowl with Brady at quarterback and Bill Belichick as the coach and their 11th in franchise history, extending their NFL-record mark.
 Brady, 41, will also break his own record as the oldest quarterback to start a Super Bowl.

 CANCEL THE SUPER BOWL: RAPPER DRAKE CURSES ALL FOUR TEAMS IN CONFERENCE CHAMPIONSHIP GAMES